Last updated: May 2026

 Quick Answer

 The best pricing strategy depends on your product and market.
-Cost-plus guarantees a margin, value-based maximizes revenue, and competitive pricing keeps you in the game.
+Cost-plus guarantees a margin, value-based maximizes revenue by capturing consumer surplus, and competitive pricing keeps you relevant in crowded markets.
 Most successful businesses use a blend of all three.

 Key Takeaways